codyslater/codyslater.github.io/index.md

 ---
 layout: default
 ---
+# What I am doing now

-_My current focus is on building tools that can converge RNA biology, neural computation, and control theory._
+_My current focus is on building tools and approaches that can converge RNA biology, neural computation, and control theory._